 Deficiencies noted at structural walls assigned a condition rating of excellent to fair are typically minor and do not require immediate attention.
 These deficiencies are typically addressed by the Maintenance Division or are included in a future contract.
-Therefore, recommendations are only provided for structural walls assigned a condition rating of poor to critical since those deficiencies typically require either monitoring or immediate attention.
+Recommendations provided for structural walls assigned a condition rating of poor to critical require monitoring or immediate attention.

-The following table lists the number of structural walls inspected during the previous four-year cycle.
-In addition, the table accounts for any special inspections conducted in interim years to ensure the severity of noted defects has not increased.
+The following table lists the number of structural walls inspected during the past four-year cycle.
+A majority (76%) of the structural walls inspected in 2018 were rated in excellent to good condition.

-Table 12: Structural Wall Inspection Summary
+Table 10: Structural Wall Inspection Summary

-Inspection Year 2014 2015 2016 2017 Total Walls Inspected 198 125 135 211
+Inspection Year 2015 2016 2017 2018 Total Walls Inspected 125 135 211 285

-As part of the current Capital Programs, there are a number of projects ongoing or recently completed systemwide which include the reconstruction of existing or the construction of new structural walls.
-Many of these structures are not accounted for in the Structural Wall Inspection Summary over the previous four years because they have not been phased into the inspection schedule.
-It is expected that these structural walls are and will remain in excellent condition for several years.
-These structural walls will be accounted for and phased into the inspection schedule over the next four-year inspection cycle.
+As part of the current capital programs, there are a number of projects ongoing or recently completed systemwide which include the reconstruction of existing walls or the construction of new structural walls.
+Many of these structures are not accounted for in the Structural Wall Inspection Summary for the past four years because they have not been phased into the inspection schedule.
+It is expected that these structural walls are, and will remain, in excellent condition for several years.
+These structural walls will be phased into the inspection schedule during the next four-year inspection cycle.